-Alert Source devices and gateways as ACM Alert Reporter (AR) actors can utilize the ACM Report Alert (PCD-04) transaction that it sends to the Alert Manager (AM) actor as a means of reducing alert audio in care units and across hospitals.
-The AR actor can maintain awareness of AR-AM infrasture usability by sending short duration periodic PCD-04 messages with minimal content which the AM actor can minimally process and acknowledge as successfully received back to the AR actor.
+Alert Source devices and gateways as ACM Alert Reporter (AR) actors can utilize the ACM Report Alert (PCD-04) transaction that it sends to the Alert Manager (AM) as a means of reducing alert audio in care units and across hospitals.
+The AR can maintain awareness of AR-AM infrasture usability by sending short duration periodic PCD-04 messages with minimal content which the AM can minimally process and acknowledge as successfully received back to the AR.
 This forms an Alert Reporter to Alert Manager application level keep-alive mechanism.
-This provides the AR actor with a degree of confidence that the AM actor can receive and can request dissemination of alert notifications.
+This provides the AR with a degree of confidence that the AM can receive and can request dissemination of alert notifications.
 This confidence can form the basis of temporarily holding off on activating the Alert Source local alarm audio if the AM has received and acknowledged the Report Alert (PCD-04) transaction.
 The holdoff delay period would be Alert Source managed and would likely be alert type specific.
 If there is no active keep-alive or if the AM responds with negative acknowledgement or if the AM doesn’t respond within a small single digit number of seconds the alert source would activate its local alarm audio.
 Even if the AM acknowledges receipt of the PCD-04 transaction the Alert Source can still maintain an expectation of timeliness of alert resolution at the source and if not resolved within the expected period of time could activate its local alarm audio.

 If the Alert Reporter (AR) and Alert Manager (AM) implement the optional Report Alert Dissemination Status (PCD-05) transaction then additional information is available for the AR to mitigate alert fatigue.
-When the AM actor sends the Disseminate Alert (PCD-06) transaction to the Alert Communicator (AC) actor there is a short turnaround acknowledgement by the AC actor back to the AM actor that the alert dissemination request has been successfully received.
+When the AM sends the Disseminate Alert (PCD-06) transaction to the Alert Communicator (AC) there is a short turnaround acknowledgement by the AC back to the AM that the alert dissemination request has been successfully received.
 A PCD-05 message indicating this could be used, with appropriate watchdog timer, to hold off activation of source local alert audio as confirmation that the alert has been forwarded to a dissemination solution.
-This holdoff can be further extended if the AC implementation includes support for delivery confirmation, read receipt, and operator accept/reject signalling.
+This holdoff can be further extended if the AC implementation includes support for delivery confirmation, read receipt, and operator accept/reject signaling.
 If an alert notification successfully makes it all the way to an assigned clinician and that clinician read the alert notification and responds to it with accept that can further hold off activation of the local alarm audio.

 When ACM actors are used in conjunction with actors from other IHE profiles, such as Medical Equipment Management Location Services (MEMLS) alert dissemination can be further managed in an automated manner.
-If the AM actor additionally implements a Location Observation Consumer (LOC) actor then when location observations are reported for staff and equipment the AM actor becomes aware of them.
-As alert dissemination destinations (clinicians) move out of and into range of known wireless communication attenuation zones the AM actor could automatically adjust alert dissemination destinations.
-Through the above deployment efforts alert (alarm) audio and its associated fatigue can be significantly mitigated without new communication protocols or profiles.
+If the AM additionally implements a Location Observation Consumer (LOC) then when location observations are reported for staff and equipment the AM becomes aware of them.
+As alert dissemination destinations (clinicians) move out of and into range of known wireless communication attenuation zones the AM could automatically adjust alert dissemination destinations.
+Through the above deployment efforts, alert (alarm) audio and its associated fatigue can be significantly mitigated without new communication protocols or profiles.

 These are the key points.